 - BTT1O – Introduction to Information Technology in Business

 - CHC2D – Canadian History since World War I

 When studying languages, it is imperative that each student has the opportunity to test their language skills in an authentic environment.
 Travel, culture, and language exposure all contribute significantly to greater learning opportunities and life experiences.

 To supplement our vibrant Extended French program, each student will have the opportunity to travel within Canada and overseas.
 We have adopted the following model to allow students entering our program in Grade 9 to enjoy one significant cultural experience per year on a rotating basis.
 Under this model, each trip would be open to all Upper School students enrolled in Extended French, though for certain classes it would be mandatory.

-Annual Grade 10 trip to St. Donat, Quebec (early February - four days)
+Mandatory Grade 10 trip to St. Donat, Quebec (early February - four days)

 2021 - Extended French trip to France (early to mid-June, post-exams)